Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 **`fastqc --outdir ${path_fastqc_out} ${pathdata}/${filename}`**

-(Note that the output directory should already exist, as the program does not create paths).
+(Note that the output directory should already exist, as the program does not create directories).
-In the output directory, a .html file and a folder is created, both with the same name as the input file.
+In the output directory, a .html file and a (zipped) folder is created, both with the same name as the input file.
-The .html file can be used to quickly see the graphs.
+The .html file can be used to quickly see the graphs using a browser.
 Also, a zipped folder is created where the raw data of the quality check is stored.
 For explanation about the different graphs, see the fastqc\_manual pdf or [<https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/>] (or the paper ‘Preprocessing and Quality Control for Whole-Genome’ from Wright et.al. or the ‘Assessing Read Quality’ workshop from the Datacarpentry Genomics workshop).